wevote/WeVoteCordova/README.md

     ```
     Steves-iMac:WeVoteCordova your-username$ sudo gem install cocoapods
     ```
+    **May 2020:** The default gem for cocoapods failed with a fatal repository not found, or a “fatal: Unable to find remote helper for ‘https’” or a "fatal error: 'cstddef' file not found".
+It was possible to work around this problem by (loading a specific version)[https://github.com/CocoaPods/CocoaPods/issues/9270]...
+    ```
+    cd platforms/ios
+    stevepodell@Steves-MacBook-Pro-32GB-Oct-2109 ios % sudo gem install cocoapods -v1.8.4
+    ```

+1. Update pod repository
+    The following command retrieves the latest pod version metadata from git
+    ```
+    stevepodell@Steves-MacBook-Pro-32GB-Oct-2109 ios % pod repo update
+    ```

 1. Opening the project with Xcode -- Open xcworkspace, not xcodeproj directories (or else)